Majority of NY Assembly would oust Cuomo if he doesn’t quit

 ALBANY, N.Y.
 (AP) — A majority of state Assembly members support beginning impeachment proceedings against Gov. Andrew Cuomo if he doesn’t resign over investigative findings that he sexually harassed at least 11 women, according to an Associated Press count Wednesday.

-At least 83 of the body’s 150 members have said publicly or told The AP that they favored initiating the process of ousting the third-term Democratic governor if he doesn’t quit.
-A simple majority of Assembly members is needed to authorize an impeachment trial.
+At least 86 of the body’s 150 members have said publicly or told The AP that they favored initiating the process of ousting the third-term Democratic governor if he doesn’t quit.
+It takes a simple majority to authorize an impeachment trial.

-Cuomo has denied that he made any inappropriate sexual advances and insisted the findings didn’t reflect the facts.
-But while political pressure grew, so did the potential for criminal charges against Cuomo.
+Cuomo denies making any inappropriate sexual advances and insists the findings don’t reflect the facts.
+But while political pressure is growing, so is the potential for criminal charges against Cuomo.

-James’ investigation found that Cuomo — a former state AG himself — had violated civil laws against sexual harassment.
-Making no conclusions about whether he should be criminally charged, investigators left the door open for local prosecutors to bring cases.

-“We are reviewing the deeply disturbing findings,” said Joyce A. Smith, the acting district attorney in Long Island’s Nassau County.
-She pledged her office would “thoroughly and expeditiously investigate any potential crimes” that happened there.
+Joyce A. Smith, Nassau County’s acting district attorney, called the findings “deeply disturbing” and pledged her office would “thoroughly and expeditiously investigate.”

 “The president believes Governor Cuomo should do the right thing, resign, and leave space for future leadership in New York,” Psaki said.

-And one of the governor’s closest allies, New York Democratic Party Chairman Jay Jacobs, declared that Cuomo “has lost his ability to govern, both practically and morally.”
+One of the governor’s closest allies, New York Democratic Party chairperson Jay Jacobs, declared that Cuomo “has lost his ability to govern, both practically and morally.”
 Jacobs told Spectrum News he had tried privately to persuade Cuomo to resign but “wasn’t making headway.”

-Cuomo showed no signs of heeding such messages, saying that some episodes described in the report never happened, others were misconstrued or mischaracterized and the whole exercise was tainted.
+Cuomo showed no signs of heeding such messages.
+He said some episodes described in the report never happened, others were misconstrued or mischaracterized and the whole exercise was tainted.

-At least 40 of the Assembly members who say they are ready to start impeachment proceedings are Democrats.
+At least 40 Democrats back starting impeachment proceedings if Cuomo doesn’t leave on his own.

-As New York went through a harrowing coronavirus surge in spring 2020, Cuomo’s daily briefings garnered him fans around the country and an International Emmy Award.
-Casting himself as a tough-minded yet compassionate leader who steered the state through its biggest public health emergency in a century, the governor even wrote a book about it.
+As New York became the nation’s deadliest coronavirus hotspot in spring 2020, Cuomo’s daily briefings garnered him fans around the country and an International Emmy Award.
+Casting himself as a tough-minded yet compassionate leader who steered the state through crisis, the governor even wrote a book about it.

 Now, that book itself is among the focuses of investigations into Cuomo, with James examining the role some of his aides played in producing it.

+Heastie said he wants to conclude the Assembly’s investigation as quickly as possible.
+Judiciary committee members Tom Abinanti and Phil Steck variously estimated the timeframe at weeks or a month.

+The two Democrats said that some lawmakers want to vote for impeachment within days, but time is needed to build a strong case for a Senate trial.
-If the Assembly votes to impeach Cuomo, the state Senate could launch an impeachment trial “in weeks,” Deputy Majority Leader Mike Gianaris told The Associated Press.

-Gianaris, a Democrat, said the chamber has been preparing for a potential impeachment trial for months.
+If the Assembly votes to impeach, the state Senate could launch an impeachment trial in weeks, Deputy Majority Leader Mike Gianaris told The Associated Press.
+He said the chamber has been preparing for months.

 “We’ll be ready to go if and when the impeachment articles are sent over,” he said.
 “It could happen very quickly.”

-At least two dozen Assembly Democrats called for impeachment in public statements issued Tuesday, according to a tally compiled by The Associated Press.
-Some said the Assembly should vote for impeachment now, while others said the chamber should impeach Cuomo if he doesn’t resign.

-James’ investigation, conducted by two outside lawyers, painted what she called a “clear picture” of a governor who touched or made sexually inappropriate comments to a series of women, many of whom worked for him.
-One is a state trooper whom Cuomo successfully sought to have assigned to his security detail.
+James’ investigation, conducted by two outside lawyers, found that the governor touched or made sexually inappropriate comments to a series of women.
+Many worked for him, including a state trooper whom Cuomo successfully sought to have assigned to his security detail.

-While many of the allegations against Cuomo involve verbal comments, some women have also alleged that he gave them unwanted kisses or touches.
-One aide said the governor reached under her shirt and groped her breast at the governor’s mansion in Albany.
+While many of the allegations involve verbal comments, some women alleged that he gave them unwanted kisses or touches.
+One aide said he reached under her shirt and groped her breast at the governor’s mansion in Albany.

-He took office in 2011, following in the footsteps of his father, former Gov. Mario Cuomo, who served three terms in the 1980s and ’90s.
+The governor denied Tuesday that he ever inappropriately touched anyone and said that he never intended harm.

-Associated Press writers Jennifer Peltz in New York, David Klepper in Providence, R.I., and Mike Catalini in Trenton, N.J., contributed.
+Peltz reported from New York.
+Associated Press writers David Klepper in Providence, Rhode Island, and Mike Catalini in Trenton, New Jersey, contributed.